Learning Lesson: It's the "Rain," Man

 - Using a ruler, make markings on the paper so it becomes a ruler.
 You can mark the paper in whatever increments your desire.
 Divide it up by inch, and then in quarters, and even smaller if possible.
 The National Weather Service measures rainfall in 0.01 inch amounts.

 - Carefully align the bottom of your paper ruler with the bottom of the jar.
 Attach a piece of tape to hold it in place.

-- Tape the ruler onto the jar ensuring the entire ruler is covered by tape to help make it waterproof.
+- Tape the ruler onto the jar ensuring the entire ruler is covered by tape to help make it water resistant.

 - Place the rain gauge in an exposed location.
 This is a location away from trees and tall objects such as buildings.
-These objects may affect the amount of rain you measure.
+These objects may affect the amount of measured rain.
 You may also glue the jar to a block or platform of wood, so it does not tip over if it is windy.

 - When it rains, record the date and amount on your rain chart.
 Keep a running total of the month-to-date and year-to-date rain at your location.
 Remember to record your rainfall in the classroom to compare your total with the other students.

 Rainfall is rarely uniform across a large area.
-Even when every location receives some precipitation, there are areas that can have very heavy rain next to areas with very little rain.
+Even when every location receives some precipitation, there are areas that can have very heavy rain next to areas with very little, if any, rain.
 This is more common in the spring and summer when most of the rain falls as showers than in winter when the rain is usually more uniform.

 Most flood-related deaths and injuries could be avoided if people who come upon areas covered with water followed this simple advice: Turn Around Don't Drown.